opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 It still raised the question, "How do I know what values to put under model_config if I'm using some other model?"
-Then I came across *another* example call referring to something called a "Pretrained model" - look at this call:
+Then I came across *another* example call referring to something called a "pretrained model"---look at this call:

 ```json
 POST /_plugins/_ml/models/_upload